JonathanSafer/screeps/README.md

 ### Military
 1. (big)Breaker       - destroys enemy buildings.
 Pair with healer.
 1. (big)Medic         - heals other military units
-1. (big)Trooper       - ranged unit.
-Pair with healer.
+1. Quad               - ranged group of 4 units. units heal each other and focus attacks.
 1. Defender           - Defend against enemy invaders.
-1. Harasser           - Small attacking unit for cheap damage to enemy remote miners and protecting highways
+1. Harasser           - Ranged attacking unit for cheap damage to enemy remote miners and protecting highways
 1. Robber             - takes resources from enemy rooms

 ### Other